leggsimon/next/docs/developer-guide/coding-conventions.md

 We aim to use the BEM convention in our styles, but aren't averse to more creative use of CSS where you feel it's needed.

 Code style is enforced using `next-build-tools verify` for applications and server side modules, and `origami-build-tools verify` for client side components.
-To find out more write some code and see what these tasks complain about :).
+To find out more write some code and see what they complain about :)

 A few looser patterns that have emerged, but aren't enforced, are: